 - Business activities, in particular:

 - Food and drink outlet

-- Office
+- o Office

 - Shop, where not a supermarket greater than 1,500m2, or a department store

 - Shopping Centre, where not greater than 2,000m2

 - o Showroom

 - Multiple dwelling

 - Short-term accommodation.

-- a. provide local convenience

-commercial and retail activities

-that do not compete with the

-CBD.
-In particular,

-development in this precinct

-may provide

-a single supermarket not

-exceeding a GFA of 1,500m2

-as part of a shopping centre

-with a total GFA of not more

-than 2,000m2;

-- b. be built to front boundary on sites fronting Ruthven Street, and to a maximum setback of 3m for sites fronting other roads;

-- where on identified heritage sites (refer to Schedule 3), and in particular the Defiance Flour Mill and Toowoomba Foundry sites:

-- adapt- and re-use where possible the mill silo structures for appropriate commercial, community, or residential uses or as a public art feature; and

-- retain- brick facades along Ruthven Street, with car parking or new buildings sleeved behind the facades;
+- a. provide local convenience commercial and retail activities that do not compete with the CBD.
+In particular, development in this precinct may provide a single supermarket not exceeding a GFA of 1,500m2 as part of a shopping centre with a total GFA of not more than 2.000m2: - b. be built to front boundary on sites fronting Ruthven Street, and to a maximum setback of 3m for sites fronting other roads; - where on identified heritage sites (refer to Schedule 3), and in particular the Defiance Flour Mill and Toowoomba Foundry sites: - adapt- and re-use where possible the mill silo structures for appropriate commercial, community, or residential uses or as a public art feature; and - retain- brick facades along Ruthven Street, with car parking or new buildings sleeved behind the facades;

-- not destroy or substantially reduce the cultural heritage significance unless there is no prudent or feasible alternative; - d. where on the Gasworks site, incorporate elements into site, building and landscape design that represent the historical significance of the site, including the re-erection of a portion of the site's former chimney to communicate the site's operation and importance to Toowoomba's industrial history; - e. maintain visual connectivity to the Central Parklands; - f. provide suitable mitigation of noise and pollution impacts from rail operations, particularly where development is carried out adjacent to the railway corridor; and - g. pedestrian and bicycle connectivity across railway line/s between Campbell St and Mort St.
+- not destroy or substantially reduce the cultural heritage significance unless there is no prudent or feasible alternative; - d. where on the Gasworks site, incorporate elements into site, building and landscape design that represent the historical significance of the site, including the re-erection of a portion of the site's former chimney31 to communicate the site's operation and importance to Toowoomba's industrial history; - e. maintain visual connectivity to the Central Parklands; - f. provide suitable mitigation of noise and pollution impacts from rail operations, particularly where development is carried out adjacent to the railway corridor32; and - g. pedestrian and bicycle connectivity across railway line/s between Campbell St and Mort St.

-32 Refer to State Development Assessment Provisions Supporting Information Community Amenity (Noise) and Queensland Development Code Mandatory Part 4.4 Buildings in Transport Noise Corridors (QDC MP4.4)
+- 31 The location of this feature is to be agreed between Council and the owner in writing. - 32 Refer to State Development Assessment Provisions Supporting Information Community Amenity (Noise) and Queensland Development Code Mandatory Part 4.4 Buildings in Transport Noise Corridors (QDC MP4.4)